odrodrig/RAG-LLM-Service/codeengine-setup/README.md

     From the Code Engine Project window, select **Image builds**, then go into the **Image build** tab, click build **Create** button

     Under the **Source** tab:
-    - Name your build (something like `sequifi-app`
+    - Name your build (something like `rag-app`
-    - For **Code repo URL** use the SSH repo format i.e. `git@github.ibm.com:<org>/Sequifi-LLM-Service.git`
+    - For **Code repo URL** use the SSH repo format i.e. `git@github.ibm.com:<org>/RAG-LLM-Service.git`
-    - Choose the SSH secret you creatd in step 4 above
+    - Choose the SSH secret you created in step 4 above
     - Choose the branch name, i.e. `main`
-    - Choose the subdirectory where the `Dockerfile` resides if not in top level repo directory
+    - Choose the subdirectory where the `Dockerfile` resides if not in top-level repo directory
     - Select **Next**

     Under the **Strategy** tab:
-    - Choose name of Dockerfile
+    - Choose name of **Dockerfile**
     - Choose timeout value (we used 15m)
     - Choose Build resources (we used XL)
     - Select **Next**